kskalvar/aws-eks-pipeline-quickstart/README.md

 ```

 ## Checkout aws-eks-pipeline-quickstart from github
-You will need to ssh into the AWS EC2 Instance you created above.
+You will need to ssh into the AWS EC2 Instance you created when you setup your cluster.
 This is a step by step process.

 On the instance you have kubectl configured, checkout the codesuite repo from github.
 ```